fastoch/Docker_Course/README.md

 ### Mounting the local folder into the container

-But now, if we go back to our code, go to the 'src/App.tsx' file and change the <h1> text, we won't see the change reflected in the browser.
+But now, if we go back to our code, go to the 'src/App.tsx' file and change the text in the h1 tag, we won't see the change reflected in the browser.
 That's because we have changed the code on our local machine, but the code in the container is still the same.

 To fix this, we need to mount the current working directory into the /app directory inside the container: